Developing Leaders with 360 Feedback

 Here are 5 steps organizations can take to instill trust in a 360-feedback initiative:

-- Not all assessments are created equal: Make sure the assessment not only provides leadership feedback, but is applicable to moving the leadership dial.
-Choosing an evidence and behavior based, assessment like The Leadership Practice Inventory®, not only benchmarks and measures effective leadership, it also serves as a roadmap for the leader in taking-action to improve their leadership.
-Confidential group reports can be very useful to organizations in highlighting any leadership practice gaps and informing training and development focus.
+- Choose an assessment that fits your needs: Not all assessments are created equal.
+Make sure the assessment not only provides leadership feedback, but is applicable to moving the leadership dial.
+Choosing an evidence and behavior-based assessment, like The Leadership Practices Inventory®, not only benchmarks and measures effective leadership, it also serves as a roadmap for the leader in taking action to improve their leadership.
+Confidential group reports can be very useful to organizations by highlighting any leadership practice gaps and informing training and development focus.